One of the most debated topics in MOQ - whether the transport layer needs a dedicated SWITCH message for adaptive bitrate track switching.

 • #1352 - SUBSCRIBE doesn’t need a forward parameter if we have filters (Parked)

-Unresolved.
-The PR is labeled “Needs Discussion” and hasn’t been merged or closed.
+The PR remains labeled “Needs Discussion” and hasn’t been merged or closed.
 The community is split between:

 2. Application-level switching - Just UNSUBSCRIBE old track + SUBSCRIBE new track, keep transport simple